UNAS Pro 4 vs Pro 8 vs UNAS 4: Which UniFi NAS Should You Buy?

 - Total: ~$3,449 (drives are always the biggest cost)

-For businesses in regulated industries — healthcare, legal, financial services — the Pro 8's redundant power and multi-RAID support address common audit requirements around storage availability.
-Paired with cloud backup to Backblaze B2 or Wasabi, it supports a 3-2-1 backup configuration.
+For businesses in regulated industries — healthcare, legal, financial services — the Pro 8's redundant power and multi-RAID support can contribute to a more resilient storage and backup design.
+However, compliance depends on the complete control environment, retention policy, access controls, offsite copies, testing, and documentation.
+Paired with cloud backup to Backblaze B2 or Wasabi, it supports a 3-2-1 backup strategy.

 Best UNAS for Video Editing and Content Creation